Add a Secondary Network IP Address

 For a trusted or optional interface, you would define a secondary network on a different subnet when you want to connect the interface to more than one internal network.
 An example is described in the subsequent section.

-If you configure an XTM device in drop-in mode, each XTM device interface uses the same primary IP address.
+If you configure a Firebox in drop-in mode, each interface uses the same primary IP address.
 However, you probably use a different set of IP addresses on your trusted network.
-You can add this private network as a secondary network to the trusted interface of your XTM device.
+You can add this private network as a secondary network to the trusted interface of your Firebox.

-For you to configure a secondary network IP address for an interface, your XTM device must use a routed or drop-in network configuration.
-You can add secondary network IP addresses to an external interface of an XTM device even if that external interface is configured to get its primary IP address through PPPoE or DHCP.
+For you to configure a secondary network IP address for an interface, your Firebox must use a routed or drop-in network configuration.
+You can add secondary network IP addresses to an external interface of a Firebox even if that external interface is configured to get its primary IP address through PPPoE or DHCP.

 Use these steps to add a secondary network.
 In this example, the secondary network is on a trusted interface.

-To define a secondary network address, you must have an unused IP address on the secondary network to assign to the XTM device interface.
+To define a secondary network address, you must have an unused IP address on the secondary network to assign to the Firebox interface.

-Make sure to add secondary network addresses correctly.
-The XTM device does not tell you if the address is correct.
-We recommend that you do not create a subnet as a secondary network on one interface that is a component of a larger network on a different interface.
-If you do this, the XTM device could identify this traffic as spoofing a network that it expects to exist on another interface, and the network could fail to operate correctly.
-The XTM device might not ARP to the same network on multiple interfaces (with the exception of drop-in mode, bridged interfaces, and bridged VLANs).
+Make sure to add secondary network addresses carefully.
+The Firebox does not tell you if you have configured an IP address that could cause an IP address conflict.
+We recommend that you do not add a subnet as a secondary network on one interface that is a component of a larger network on a different interface.
+If you do this, the Firebox could identify this traffic as spoofing a network that it expects to exist on another interface, and the network could fail to operate correctly.
+The Firebox might not ARP to the same network on multiple interfaces (with the exception of drop-in mode, bridged interfaces, and bridged VLANs).